laconiajs/website/docs/introduction/philosophy.md

 details_ approach from the Clean Architecture book by Robert C. Martin.
 There are no Laconia objects to be derived for your application to work.

-## Set serverless design principles and best practices the default
+## Set serverless design principles and best practices as the default

 The design principles and best practices for serverless architecture are maturing.
 Laconia strives to make them adopted by default.